-The network was launched in 2007 through a joint investment from Cancer Research UK, the National Institute for Health Research in England, and the Health Departments for Scotland, Wales, and Northern Ireland.
-Since then more than £100 million of ECMC funding has been supporting staff members across the UK.
+Launched in 2007, the network is funded by Cancer Research UK, the Little Princess Trust, the National Institute for Health Research in England, and the Health Departments for Scotland, Wales, and Northern Ireland.
+Since then about £150 million of ECMC funding has been supporting staff members across the UK.

 The ECMC Network aims to act as an efficient and effective network that will assist in the delivery of early phase cancer studies between research partners to enable faster and more personalised patient benefit.